Making a Living as a Professional Gambler

 Even though casino games can be great fun, you can't expect to beat them over an extended period of time.
 Craps, video poker, roulette, slots, keno, etc., must be regarded as being strictly entertainment.
 The reason is, of course, that the odds in those games are always tilted against the player - sometimes only very slightly and sometimes not so slightly.
 The house enjoys a mathematical advantage in those games on virtually every bet, so players are bound to ultimately lose.
 Mathematical laws of the universe simply cannot be violated for an extended length of time.

 Before we move on, let's be doubly clear on that.
-In spite of what you've probably heard from some down-on-his-luck guy in a bad suit, and in spite of what you may have read on a how-to-get-rich-quick-in-a-casino blog, there is no such thing as a professional roulette player and there is no such thing as a professional craps player.
+In spite of what you've probably heard from some down-on-his-luck guy in a bad suit, and in spite of what you may have read in a how-to-get-rich-quick-in-a-casino blog, there is no such thing as a professional roulette player and there is no such thing as a professional craps player.
 If you have a sure-fire winning slots system or can't-possibly-lose keno system, your local casino will gladly send for you with a limo.
 It doesn't matter how well a player understands these games, over any appreciable period of time nothing will overcome the negative expectations from the built-in house edge.
 Trick money management won't work, wearing your lucky underpants won't work, nothing will work.
 The only way to win at most casino games over the long term is to either own the game or cheat.
 That same rule also applies virtually always to bingo, baccarat, lotteries, etc.

 What games do most professional gamblers play?